Analysis of Material Issues

 KPI 12: Organize third party certification of TCFD report | Completion rate 100% | Organized with 100% completion | Completion rate 100% | Completion rate 100% | |||

-KPI 13: Establish a carbon emissions accounting mechanism for investment and loan portfolios based on financed methodology from PCAF | Completion rate 50% | Implemented with 100% completion | Completion rate 75% | Completion rate 100% | |||
+KPI 13: Introduce PCAF methodology to investigate carbon emissions from investing and financing in Scope 3 Category 15, and establish a financial carbon emissions accounting mechanism | Completion rate 50% | Implemented with 100% completion | Completion rate 75% | Completion rate 100% | |||

 KPI 14: Complete setting SBT targets | Completion rate 50% | Submitted with 50% completion | Completion rate 100% | Completion rate 100% | |||

-7 | Digital finance and innovation | KPI 1: Total number of digital financial patents received. | 40 | 45 | 47 | 55 |
+8 | Digital finance and innovation | KPI 1: Total number of digital financial patents received. | 55 | 76 | 65 | 75 | |